KPro1982/CreateKonfig/README.md

 yourInstanceName.OpenFile("Filename") to open a file of name "Filename.json"

-yourInstanceName.NewFile("Filename")
+yourInstanceName.NewFile("Filename") to create a new file with name "Filename.json"

 ## Current limitations
 The synch between client and server is not instantaneous.
 This means that the data is *not* immediately available on the client after the client instructs the server to open a new data store and update the data to the client.
 I'm still experimenting with this but it may not be suitable for a highly volatile application.
-CF has a network synched data class that might be more appropriate for those situation.
+CF has a network synched data class that might be more appropriate for those situations.